Part ofClaude Comparison: Which AI Should You Actually Use?

 DeepSeek's answer is the same openness that makes it cheap: the weights are published under an MIT license, so you can download V4 and run it entirely on your own hardware, air-gapped, with no data leaving your network.
 That's a capability Claude simply doesn't offer — Anthropic's models are closed and API-only, the same open-weight bet Europe's Mistral makes and one we weigh in our Claude vs Mistral comparison.
 So the safety story cuts both ways.
 Use DeepSeek's hosted API with sensitive data and you inherit real exposure; self-host the open weights and you get privacy Claude can't match.
 Claude's advantage is that its default hosted path already ships with enterprise controls, US data residency, and stronger guardrails out of the box.
 For most regulated buyers, this row alone settles the Claude vs DeepSeek question.

-Running Claude Code with DeepSeek
+Can you run Claude Code with DeepSeek?

 A popular middle path collapses the Claude vs DeepSeek choice into one workflow: you can point Claude Code at DeepSeek instead of Anthropic's models.
 Claude Code speaks the Anthropic API format, so a small translating proxy lets it drive DeepSeek V4 as the backend — running a full coding session for a few dollars instead of Opus rates.
 It's the same routing trick we cover for other providers in running Claude Code with OpenRouter, and it's the cheapest way to keep Claude Code's agent loop while paying DeepSeek's token price.
 The catch is exactly the coding gap above: you get DeepSeek's output quality inside Claude's interface, so complex multi-file work still needs a closer review than Opus would.